owickstrom/wickstrom.tech/src/_posts/2016-12-04-a-delayed-summary-of-my-trip-to-cadiz-and-lambda-world.md

 ---
 layout: post
-title:  "A Delayed Summary of My Trip to Cádiz and LambdaWorld"
+title:  "A Delayed Summary of My Trip to Cádiz and Lambda World"
 date:   2016-12-04 12:00 +0200
 author: Oskar Wickström
 categories: general
 tags: ["spain", "conference"]
-excerpt: "I spoke at LambdaWorld 2016 in the lovely town of Cádiz, in Spain, and wanted to share some of my experiences and photos."
+excerpt: "I spoke at Lambda World 2016 in the lovely town of Cádiz, in Spain, and wanted to share some of my experiences and photos."
 ---

-Earlier this year, in the beginning of October, I spoke at [LambdaWorld 2016](http://www.lambda.world/).
+Earlier this year, in the beginning of October, I spoke at [Lambda World 2016](http://www.lambda.world/).
 The conference took place in the lovely town of Cádiz, in southern Spain.
 Although two months late with this post, I wanted to share some of my experiences and photos.